unruhe73/python-adventure-game-engine/DESCRIPTION_OF_THE_GAME_JSON_FILE.md

   * actions;
   * text.

-# Init section
+# Game Details Section

-The **init section** is not really a section, but it’s composed by the following keys name:
+The **game details section** is not really a section, but it’s composed by the following keys name:

   * name;
   * version;